 Lastly, confirm with your NAA which areas are restricted from drone activities or require drone flight authorization before entering (UAS geographical zones).
-Every event or accident you see, are a part of or result in a person being hurt or involving an aircraft with a pilot aboard should be reported to the local NAA.
+Every event or accident you see, are a part of, or that results in a person being hurt or involving an aircraft with a pilot aboard should be reported to the local NAA.

 Where do EASA rules apply?